A Rose family member, the Rubus genus has over 250 species. Commercial

-Locate blackberry plants where they will receive full morning sun and full afternoon shade,
+Locate blackberry plants where they will receive part shade throughout the day,

 in a bare soil area with no grass or ground cover closer than 4' from the plant.
 Planting

-on the east side of a west-facing, 6' high wall is ideal.
-Avoid low areas where freezing
+on the east side of a west-facing, 6' high wall is a frequent choice.
+Avoid low areas where

 In USDA zone 9 and up, plant in the fall instead of winter or spring.
 Summer heat will

 inhibit root formation.